Robert Prentiss Daniel: Notable scholarship

 Robert P. Daniel made significant contributions to educational psychology and Black psychology throughout his career.
 His premier scholarship "A Psychological Study of Delinquent Negro Boys" was published in 1932 in The Journal of Negro Education.
-The first contribution in its field, Daniel's discusses perceived differences in character and personality traits of "behavior-problem" and "non-problem" Black boys.
+The first contribution in its field, Daniel discusses perceived differences in character and personality traits of "behavior-problem" and "non-problem" Black boys.
 He administered seven tests which measured mental ability, neurotic instability, personality, personal aptitudes, moral knowledge, and trustworthiness.
 By comparing the results of the aforementioned tests between the problems and non-problem boys, he concludes that the two groups exhibited differences in the things they do and the degree they feel.
-Daniel's aimed for his work to be a foundation in the field of Black youth delinquency and personality traits.
+Daniel aimed for his work to be a foundation in the field of Black youth delinquency and personality traits.

 Daniel coauthored the article "The Curriculum of the Negro College," with his brother Walter G. Daniel.
 They review Black education and discuss an inconsistency apparent in Black schools: as a group, they are ten to thirty years behind American educational norms, but their courses are almost identical to those offered at White colleges.
 Daniel and Daniel argue that the college accreditation process prevents Black higher education from experimenting with different methods and course structure for Black students.
 Daniel and Daniel fault America's racial caste system for hindering Black students' success and argue for the need for differentiation from White educational norms in Black college education.
 They suggest increased financial support, institutional resources and professional leadership in Black colleges to achieve the highest quality of work, learning, and scholarship.